People Want This Politician To Resign After He Said Southern Europeans Spend On Booze And Women

 Earlier this week, Dijsselbloem spoke to the German newspaper Frankfurter Allgemeine Zeitung.

-“During the crisis of the euro, the countries of the North have shown solidarity with the countries affected by the crisis,” he said.
+“During the crisis of the euro, the countries of the north have shown solidarity with the countries affected by the crisis,” he said.
 “As a Social Democrat, I attribute exceptional importance to solidarity.
 [But] you also have obligations.
 You can not spend all the money on drinks and women and then ask for help.”

 His implication that southern Europeans waste money on drinks and women has angered many European politicians, and governments, who are now calling for his resignation.